MatchPatern/source/door.md

 ☐ Am I rushing? (just want to get through)
 ☐ Am I worried about what this says about me?

 🤔 This is the core practice.
 Catching yourself = winning.
-The princess doesn't perform — she just is.
+Innocence doesn't perform — it just is.

 If yes → name it.
 Laugh.
 Then continue. (+1 point if you log it!)